top of page

 A Deeper Definition

 Mind reading is a form of cognitive distortion where you assume that you can accurately interpret another person’s thoughts, feelings, or intentions without direct communication.
 This assumption is rarely based on objective evidence—it’s often drawn from subtle cues, personal fears, or incomplete information.
+Mind reading is part of a broader set of distorted thinking patterns and unhealthy thinking patterns that can contribute to mental illness, such as anxiety and depression.

 Common triggers include emotionally charged interactions, ambiguous communication (like brief text messages), or situations where you already feel vulnerable.
 In these contexts, the mind prefers a story—any story—over uncertainty, even if that story is inaccurate.